CommonAccord/Site-My/Doc/Dispute/UNCITRAL/Sec/Attribution.md

 3.0.sec=The Parties further agree:

-3.1.Alt1.sec=The number of arbitrators shall be one;
+3.1.Alt1.sec=There shall be a single arbitrator;

 3.1.Alt2.sec=The number of arbitrators shall be three;